 *Pro Tip* Create a branded hashtag for your dealership or business and encourage your fan base to follow it.
 The new hashtag following feature is helpful for both customers and businesses to connect with one another when it comes to sales events, local happenings, and general content they would find helpful or interesting.

-Direct Messaging: Privately messaging users via DM from a business account is generally frowned upon; however, if an individual is interacting with you consistently in the comments section, a Direct Message may be a more effective way to communicate one-on-one.
-Currently, Instagram does not allow you to include clickable hyperlinks in comments, so if someone asks you about a specific model or vehicle in your inventory, you can’t easily point them in the right direction with a website link.
-This is where DMs come in to play.
-You can send customers photos, videos, and links without having to leave the platform.
+Privately messaging users via DM from a business account is generally frowned upon; however, if an individual is interacting with you consistently in the comments section, a Direct Message may be a more effective way to communicate one-on-one.
+Instagram does allow you to include clickable hyperlinks in comments, so if someone asks you about a specific model or vehicle in your inventory, you can easily point them in the right direction with a website link.

 *Pro Tip* Sending personalized content to a customer after they have engaged with you indicates that they are not receiving an auto-response or a copied and pasted reply.